 - drinking unpasteurized milk

-- consuming raw produce that has not been properly washed
+- consuming raw produce that hasn’t been properly washed

-- You have had diarrhea that is not getting better after five days, or two days for an infant or child.
+- You have had diarrhea that isn’t getting better after four days, or two days for an infant or child.

 - You have a fever with diarrhea.

-- Abdominal pain does not get better after a bowel movement.
+- Abdominal pain doesn’t get better after a bowel movement.

 - You have trouble keeping liquids down.

 - Vomiting has continued for more than 12 hours.
-For a baby under three months old, contact your pediatrician as soon as symptoms begin.
+For a baby under 3 months old, contact your pediatrician as soon as symptoms begin.

 - You have symptoms of intestinal infection and have recently traveled to a foreign country.